How to replace a door with DIY bifolds & when to replace your door

 Most tools for installation

-Clear and concise instructions
+Clear and concise instructions.

-This means that the bifold doors are ready to be assembled straight out of the box.
 The assembling process is designed to be as easy as possible, with clear instructions dictating the proper process.

 Ready-to-assemble doors are designed to be quick and simple, meaning that competent DIYers can install the doors on-site themselves without having to pay for a professional.